davidarroyo1234/InstagramUnfollowers/README.md

 ## 📱 Mobile Usage

-For Android users who want to debug on mobile:
+For Android users who want to use it on mobile:

 1. Download the latest version of [Eruda Android Browser](https://github.com/liriliri/eruda-android/releases/)
 2. Open Instagram web through the Eruda browser